Born in 1956 in Kinto M'Vuila, Democratic Republic of Congo.

 Musée National d'Art Moderne - Centre Pompidou, Paris, France

-Seattle Art Museum, Seatlle, United States
+Seattle Art Museum, Seatlle, USA

-Musée royal d'Afrique centrale, Tervuren, Belgique.
+Musée royal d'Afrique centrale, Tervuren, Belgium

 Collection LVMH, Paris, France